Faculty & Visiting Teachers

 Sarah Silverton

-Sarah Silverton, M.Ed.: Sarah’s professional training was as an Occupational Therapist, working in mental health and Social Services settings for over twenty years.
+Sarah Silverton, M.Ed.
+Sarah’s professional training was as an Occupational Therapist, working in mental health and Social Services settings for over twenty years.
 She also trained as a Counsellor, receiving her MEd in 1999.
 Sarah was introduced to mindfulness in 1996 by Mark Williams.
 She subsequently trained to teach others with Mark Williams at Bangor and with senior teachers at the Center for Mindfulness, Massachusetts, USA – Jon Kabat-Zinn’s centre.

 As a member of the Centre for Mindfulness Research and Practice teaching/training team at Bangor University from the foundation of the centre in 2001 until 2017 she was involved in teaching and training in MBSR and MBCT through the Masters’ and CPD programmes.
 She is a supervisor and Teacher Training Pathway mentor with the Mindfulness Network, UK.